 This is where our wines are born.

-We farm 155 acres of vineyards in three locations all within Niagara-on-the-Lake.
-Two vineyards are in the St. David’s Bench sub-appellation and the other is in the Four Mile Creek sub-appellation.
-All of our wines are grown in these two sub-appellations and will carry the designation “St. David’s Bench” or the regional “Niagara-on-the-Lake”.
+We farm approximately 120 acres of vineyards all within Niagara-on-the-Lake.
+Our two vineyards are in the St. David’s Bench sub-appellation.
+All of our wines are grown in this sub-appellations and will carry the designation “St. David’s Bench” or the regional “Niagara-on-the-Lake”.

 Dr. Tony Shaw, Professor of Geography at Brock University in St. Catharines, has extensively studied the Niagara Peninsula.
 He looked at climate and weather patterns, soil composition and topographical features.
 His work, together with the pioneering work of Prof. Simon Haynes and others, found there were distinct mini-regions or “sub-appellations” in Niagara.
 So distinct in fact that vines behave differently when planted in these different areas.
 To learn more about this research and Niagara’s sub-appellations click here.